Knowledge of the damage that food waste does to the environment has led to a sea change in most people’s behaviour over the past few years.

 But when it comes to dealing with unavoidable food waste, composting is a no-brainer.

-The Green Johanna is designed to help you establish fuss-free hot composting, even if you’re a beginner.
-The Johanna consistently performs well in comparison guides – in January 2022 it was a recommended Star Buy in Gardeners’ World magazine, commended on the grounds that it accepts all types of food and garden waste, doesn’t need pre-mixing, has a large capacity and is made from recycled plastic.
+The Green Johanna is designed to help you establish fuss-free composting, even if you’re a beginner.
+It has been a recommended Star Buy in Gardeners’ World magazine in 2021/22/23, commended on the grounds that it accepts all types of food and garden waste, doesn’t need pre-mixing, has a large capacity and is made from recycled plastic.

 A Swedish success

 There are a few things you need to understand if you want to be a happy composter but once you know, you know.
-It’s not like you’re going to have to keep unlearning the old ways when some new-fangled thing comes along; the laws of nature aren’t going to change.
+The laws of nature aren’t going to change.
 You learn this stuff once.

-Full instructions are included in the user manual, of course, but here are a few extra points to remember:
+Full instructions are included in the user manual, but here are a few points to remember:

-When siting your Johanna think about how easy it will be to get to, especially in winter in bad weather.
-Choose a shady spot so the container doesn’t get too hot for the composting micro-organisms in the summer.
+The Johanna needs to be sited on a flat patch of soil or grass.
+When choosing a location, think about how easy it will be to get to, especially in bad weather.
 If there is a rodent problem locally, try to choose a spot away from fence lines, logpiles and bushes.

 Essential ingredients for composting include air, heat and moisture.

 MOISTURE – Composting can’t begin in the absence of water, so it’s important to make sure that the waste materials in the composter contain some moisture.
 The compost should be as damp as a squeezed bath sponge.
 If you take a big handful of compost and squeeze it, only a couple of drops of liquid should come out.
 A balance in the amount of dry and wet materials added will create the right consistency.
-Adding two parts food waste to one part garden waste should be enough to ensure this, but if in doubt try the ‘squeeze test’ and add different materials as required.
+If in doubt try the ‘squeeze test’ and add different materials as required.

 Vents leading in from the base plate allow air to flow upwards into the container.
 The round shape ensures there are no cold corners so heat is spread evenly through the compost.
 The tapered design means that compost sinks towards the centre of the unit and not to its sides, allowing air to circulate and oxygenate the compost.